nainagupta49/gittest/README.md

-i am doing these changes in branch2 which i just made
-# gittest
+gittest
-#hi nains
-hi nains
-i am making this change...see a bi
+#hi nains hi nains i am making this change...see a bi doing this changes in mater branch...